AsmaaAlaa117/Airline-Operations-Analytics-PowerBI/README.md

 ## Project Overview

-This project analyzes airline operations using Power BI, with a focus on flight activity, delays, cancellations, airports, airlines, and route performance.
+This project analyzes airline operations data using Power BI, with a focus on flight activity, delays, cancellations, airline performance, and route performance.

-I built the report to provide an overall view of flight operations while also allowing delays and cancellations to be analyzed separately.
+I built the dashboard to provide a clear view of overall flight operations and to make it easier to identify delay patterns, cancellation trends, and differences in performance across airlines, airports, routes, and time periods.

-The report is divided into three pages: Main Dashboard, Delay Dashboard, and Cancellation Dashboard.
+The report is divided into three main pages: Main Dashboard, Delay Dashboard, and Cancellation Dashboard.

+---

 ## Main Dashboard

-The Main Dashboard provides an overall view of flight operations.
+The Main Dashboard provides an overall view of airline operations and flight activity.

 Key metrics include: